fukuchi0105/Implementation-ArcFace-in-MATLAB/README.md

 ## License
-The license for Implementation-ArcFace-in-MATLAB is available in the [LICENSE.TXT](LICENSE.TXT) file in this GitHub repository.
+The license for Implementation-ArcFace-in-MATLAB is available in the license.txt file in this GitHub repository.

 Include any other License information here, including third-party content using separate license agreements